 Walt Disney is a household name in the U.S. and around the world.
 The iconic entertainment company is responsible for Mickey Mouse and a slew of other well-known brands in entertainment, both cartoon and in living flesh.

 Due to the COVID-19 pandemic, the company took a powerful hit.
 Forced to shut down its theme parks and retail stores, revenue slumped dramatically in both the second and third quarters.
-Unfortunately, so did the value of the stock, which is still down more than 10% on the year.
+Unfortunately, so did the value of the stock.

 COVID-19 has changed the shape of the service industry as we know it.
 Some of these changes — like a shift to online shopping and work-from-home opportunities — are likely to stay for the long haul, creating compelling investment opportunities in companies that serve these markets.